-Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, water quality, waste management, landscape and visual, and CWD were carried out in the reporting period.
+Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, water quality, waste management, landscape & visual, and CWD were carried out in the reporting period.
 Upon completion of coral translocation in January 2017, a summary of the ensuing post-translocation monitoring is reported quarterly.
+The post-translocation monitoring programme has been undertaken and completed in April 2018.
+Two additional monitoring surveys (in accordance with Detailed Coral Translocation Report) scheduled in October 2018 and April 2019 have also been completed.
+This quarterly report presents the results of the final round of additional monitoring survey.

 The EM&A programme also involved weekly site inspections and related auditing conducted by ET for the checking of implementation of required environmental mitigation measures recommended in the approved EIA Report.
-To promote the environmental awareness and enhance the environmental performance of the contractors, environmental briefings,
+To promote the environmental awareness and enhance the environmental performance of the contractors, environmental trainings and regular environmental management meetings were conducted during the reporting period which are summarized as below:

-- Three dolphin observer trainings provided by ET; - Seven skipper trainings provided by ET; - Twenty-six occasions of environmental management meetings on EM&A matters.
+- Four skipper trainings provided by ET; - Twenty-two environmental management meetings for EM&A review with works contracts;